 This two-week interdisciplinary course aims to lay the foundations of a "force based design“ through theoretical input lectures and presentations.
-Varying examples will show that the efficiency of structures depends largely on the flow of forces within the structure.
+Various examples will show that the structure efficiency depends largely on the flow of forces within the structure.
 Possible optimization strategies will be discussed in the light of material saving and their impact on architectural form.

 Finally, the knowledge acquired will be applied to designing a pedestrian bridge or a slender tower.

 Participants will be able to recognize the effects of forces as design parameters.
 They will recognize the potential of building geometry in the context of architecture and resource-efficient designs.

 - Course language: English

 - Target Groups: Master students, graduates, doctoral candidates and young professionals